rajatbhagat/interview-challenge/README.md

 https://api.publicapis.org/entries

-and print out the url name if a input string matches the name and/or description.
+and print out the url name if a input string matches the API and/or description.

 ## Bonus Problem